Mollylovesky/SH-Net/README.md

 ## Training data
 The training data can be downloaed from [(EORSSD) Dataset](https://github.com/rmcong/EORSSD-dataset).
 ## Pretrained weights for backbone
-The pretrianed weight for backbone can be downloaded from [VGG16].(https://github.com/rmcong/EORSSD-dataset）.
+The pretrianed weight for backbone can be downloaded from [VGG16].(链接：https://pan.baidu.com/s/1hbIShLB-iYuRXy59iVvg8g 提取码：msrp）.
 # Test Model
 1) Modify the testing image path accordingly.
 2) Run ./test.py